twbs/bootstrap/site/content/docs/5.3/helpers/focus-ring.md

 ## Example

-Click into the example below and press <kbd>Tab</kbd> to see the focus ring in action.
+Click directly on the link below to see the focus ring in action, or into the example below and then press <kbd>Tab</kbd>.

 {{< example >}}
 <a href="#" class="d-inline-flex focus-ring py-1 px-2 text-decoration-none border rounded-2">